Ai Accountant

 GSTR-3B

 Report reversals in Table 4(B)(2).
 Report re-claims in Table 4(A)(5).
-Split by IGST, CGST, and SGST, and keep working papers for each amount.
+Split by IGST, CGST, and SGST.
+Keep working papers for each amount.

 GSTR-9

 Reconcile annual reversals and re-claims with books and the electronic credit ledger.
-Use Table 8 for detailed ITC adjustments, and ensure that classifications, Rule 37 versus Rules 42 and 43, are distinctly presented.
+Use Table 8 for detailed ITC adjustments.
+Ensure that classifications (Rule 37 versus Rules 42 and 43) are distinctly presented.

 Invoice mapping

-Maintain a reversal register with invoice number, supplier GSTIN, original ITC, reversal amount, date, and re-claim reference.
-This is essential during assessments.
+Maintain a reversal register with invoice number, supplier GSTIN, original ITC, reversal amount, date, interest computed, and re-claim reference.
+This is essential during assessments and helps bridge your ledger to your filed returns.

-• Reversal log capturing availment date, breach date, computation sheet, and 18 percent interest calculation.
+• Reversal log capturing availment date, breach date, computation sheet, and 18 percent interest calculation (day-count method).

 • Payment proofs for re-claims, including bank statements or book adjustment notes.